The decision came after a phone call between Israeli Foreign Minister Eli Cohen and his Papua New Guinean counterpart, Justin Tkatchenko on Wednesday.

 The United States recognized Jerusalem as Israel’s capital in 2018 and moved its embassy there.
 Since then, Guatemala, Honduras and Kosovo have followed suit.

-Bring Purim Joy to Israeli Victims of Terror!
+Bring Purim Joy to Israeli Victims of War and Terror

-Join us in providing Israeli victims of terror and Jewish refugees from Ukraine - who have suffered terribly - with much needed comfort, blessing and holiday joy.
+Join us in providing Israeli victims of war and terror with much needed comfort, blessing and holiday joy.

-Brighten their holiday by sending beautiful Purim food baskets, yummy treats, personal notes and amazing toys for the children.
+Brighten their Purim holiday by sending Purim food baskets, yummy treats, personal notes and toys for the children.

 CLICK HERE TO SEND YOUR PURIM GIFT & PERSONAL NOTE TO THE VICTIMS